An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: Using the Empirical Bayes Model in Zero-Sum Game Settings

-Our first observation is that the gap numbers are very small, ranging from 0.3\% - 0.5\% in the single-leg case to 1.3\% - 2.5\% in the N=35 leg case.
-For any given player we see the gap increase in $N$ but this must be the case since any edge in win-probability over a single leg will be magnified\footnote{Indeed the ${\cal A}_{\text{m}}$/${\cal A}_{\text{s}}$ and ${\cal A}_{\text{s}}$/${\cal A}_{\text{m}}$ numbers will converge to 1 and 0, respectively, as $N \to \infty$ and so the gap will also converge to 1 as $N \to \infty$.} as we increase the number of legs $N$.
-That the gap is relatively small even in the best of 35-leg case (a typical number of legs in finals of major competitions), suggests that the simpler action set ${\cal A}_{\text{s}}$ is more than adequate in ZSG settings.
-Indeed, these gaps numbers are almost surely overstated since (i) we assumed the bias $\bmu$ was zero for each player and (ii) we assumed the skill model (\ref{eq:DM4}) was an accurate representation of the multi-action player's skill model.
+We find that the gain numbers are very small, ranging from 0.2\% - 0.3\% in the single-leg case to 0.7\% - 1.3\% in the N=35 leg case.
+For any given player, we see $\mbox{Gain}({\cal A}_{\text{m}}, {\cal A}_{\text{s}}, N)$ increases in $N$ but this must be the case since any edge in win-probability over a single leg will be magnified as $N$ increases so that $\lim_{N \to \infty} \mbox{Gain}({\cal A}_{\text{m}}, {\cal A}_{\text{s}}, N)=50\%$.
+Note that the gain is relatively small even in the best of 35-leg case (a typical number of legs in finals of major competitions), which suggests that the simpler action set ${\cal A}_{\text{s}}$ is more than adequate in ZSG settings.
+Indeed, these gain numbers are almost surely overstated since we implicitly assumed (i) the bias was zero for each player and (ii) the skill model (\ref{eq:DM4}) was an accurate representation of the multi-action player's skill model.
 At best, these assumptions will only be approximately true.